Logo

 Ludovico Sforza was conferred the courtesy title of Count of Mortara.

-Ludovico Sforza continued to deal with diplomatic missives, remaining in Cremona until the following year, when he went to Genoa to welcome his sister Ippolita, wife of Alfonso of Aragon, receiving that same year the title of Count of Mortara.
+Ludovico Sforza continued to deal with diplomatic missives, remaining in Cremona until the following year, when he went to Genoa to welcome his sister Ippolita, wife of Alfonso of Aragon.

-Ludovico Sforza was again ambassador then to the King of France and then to Bologna.
+Ludovico Sforza was later appointed as the ambassador to the King of France and then to Bologna.

 Ludovico Sforza was succeeded by his son Gian Galeazzo Maria, then only seven years old.